Pipsquexk/VRChatAvatarHarvester/README.md

 ## Usage

 1. Go into a lobby
-2. Check the Avatars.txt file
+2. Check the Avatars.txt file in VRChat's game path
 3. Once content with the quantity, add a "}" at the end of the file and save it